Academic Policies

 Gallatin Policies on Minors

 Gallatin students may complement their undergraduate degree in individualized study with an academic minor.
-The typical minor consists of a minimum of 16 to 20 units, with the actual number of units and grades required determined by the faculty in the program in which the minor is offered.
+The typical minor consists of a minimum of 16 to 20 credits, with the actual number of credits and grades required determined by the faculty in the program in which the minor is offered.
 Students may elect to take certain minors offered by any of the NYU schools/institutes.
 Gallatin currently offers one minor, Psychoanalysis and the Humanities.
 Students can view a full list of other possible minors on the Cross-School Minors website.
 Please note that not all minors are open to Gallatin students.

 Students should be aware that the addition of a minor in no way changes any of their obligations as a Gallatin student.
 They are still expected to write an Intellectual Autobiography and Plan for Concentration, design an individualized concentration, complete a rationale and undertake a colloquium in their senior year.
 However, a minor might relate to and enrich a student’s program in a number of ways: it may relate directly to the student’s concentration, or it may reflect interest in an area of study entirely different and separate from the concentration.

 Gallatin students are eligible to declare only one minor.
-Students may declare a minor at any time before the completion of 110 units; declarations made after the completion of the 110th unit cannot be ensured.
+Students may declare a minor at any time before the completion of 110 credits; declarations made after the completion of the 110th unit cannot be ensured.
 A declaration of a minor becomes part of a student’s record, and the expectation is that the student will complete the minor to be eligible to graduate.
 Once a student has completed all requirements for a minor, the minor will appear on the transcript.

 Students wishing to pursue a minor should first meet with their primary adviser to discuss the impact of the courses required to complete the minor in relation to the student’s Gallatin BA requirements.
 Moreover, students are required to receive adviser approval in order to declare a minor.